owen2345/easy_scraper/README.md

 - `wait`: waits until value is accomplished (raises timeout error after 180 seconds by default)
   * value: [String] Js code that  returns any value to stop waiting
   * timeout: [Integer, optional] Defines the timeout in seconds
+  * rescue: [String, optional] Command to be executed when time out (Default raise error)
   Sample: `{ kind: 'wait', value: "return $('#my_panel a.expected_link')[0]" }`

 - `screenshot`: takes the screenshot of current page and returns the image